 In conclusion, gold’s applications go beyond its use in jewelry and investments.
-It is an adaptable and valuable material used in a wide range of industries, including electronics, healthcare, aerospace, dentistry, and monetary reserves.
+It is an adaptable and valuable material used in a wide range of industries biography, including electronics, healthcare, aerospace, dentistry, and monetary reserves.
 By exploring the many uses of gold, we can continue to innovate and discover new applications for this precious metal.

 Author: Pooyan Ghamari, Economist and Visionary